Operational Notice · Effective May 31, 2026

 Maria sees an email from her health insurance company: “Your recent claim has been denied.”
 Her heart rate increases.
 Cortisol spikes.
 The fight-or-flight system activates.

-Entropy extraction: +1 stress event, cortisol elevation, biological entropy initiated
+Entropy extraction: +1 stress event, cortisol elevation, biological entropy started

 7:00 AM — School Drop-off